impel-intelligence/dippy-bittensor-subnet/docs/FAQ.md

 2. Emissions will shift dramatically following a scoring reset.
 For the first 24 to 48 hours, extreme volatility is expected.
 3. Given the increased amount of miner activity after a scoring reset, models may take longer to be evaluated.
 Again, as mentioned, extremem volatility is expected and there is no downside for a miner to wait until later to register if they feel that it is too risky to submit a current entry.

+## What's up with the leaderboard?

+The leaderboard is a secondary view of the miner state.
+Note that due to its implementation, it is not guaranteed that the leaderboard state will reflect the same state as on the metagraph.
+For miners, the source of truth should always be the ranking determined from running the validator script (it is possible to run the script without having to be a validator).

+During score resets, it is common for the state of the leaderboard to be in flux until all stale entries are removed.